humboldtdev/logback-logdna-bulk/README.md

-includeStacktrace | true | Include exception stack traces in log messages sendNow | false | Include current system time in POST to LogDNA to allow adjustment of log times hostname | | Set to override automatically discovered hostname.
+includeStacktrace | true | Include exception stack traces in log messages sendNow | false | Include current system time in POST to LogDNA to allow adjustment of log times hostname | | Set to override automatically discovered hostname. tags | | Set to supply tags to LogDNA.
+Multiple tags may be supplied as a comma separated list.

 ## Behaviour